IstuntmanI/samp-streamer-plugin-sampgdk-invoke/README.md

 * To integrate it in your gamemode you may need to do small changes, such as changing sampGDK's include path or just renaming the `streamer` files.

+* You need to define Streamer Plugin's in your plugin, in `streamer.hpp` I provided only the declarations.
+See `callbacks.cpp` for an example of how to create their definitions.

 Additional Notes
 ----------------
 * It may not work fine with an older Visual Studio compiler, I recommend Microsoft Visual Studio 2015/2017 with the latest updates.